0 items - 0

 THE WORSHIP OF THE CHURCH

 Worshiping God is the lifeblood of the Church.
 Prayer and worship are a central and regular part of our parishes, families and individual lives.
 Worship does not start and end on Sunday morning.
-There is no beginning nor end to it.
+There is neither a beginning nor an end to it.
 We join with the angels and saints in heaven who are continuously worshipping around the throne.
-It is important for believers to maintain a private life of worship and family devotions and to participate in the worship of the Church.
+It is important for believers to maintain a private life of worship and family devotions, as well as to participate in the worship of the Church.

 On the Lord's Day, we meet for one primary reason: to gather together as Christ's Bride to worship Him—and not for our personal benefit or experience.
 True biblical worship is God-centered.
 He alone is the audience.
 It is centered on the Holy Trinity.
 Worship in the church is ministry to God (Acts 13:1-2).